s2e-lab/model-evolution/scripts/README.md

     ```bash
     python get_models.py
     ```
+    It will save the metadata of all models in the `../data/` folder.
+    File name will be `huggingface_sort_by_createdAt_topN.json`, where `N` is the number of model repositories.

 - **Step 2:**
+  - `./notebooks/select_models.ipynb`: Script to filter the repositories from HuggingFace using our filtering criteria based on creation / last update dates.
+    ```bash
+    cd notebooks
+    jupyter notebook select_models.ipynb
+    ```
+    It will select model repositories and save the filtered list at `../data/huggingface_sort_by_createdAt_topN_selected.json`.

+- **Step 3:**
   - `get_models_history.py`: Script to get metadata of all models from HuggingFace.
   It will produce commit history for each model repository and save it on the data folder.
   It requires the start and end index of the models to be processed.